fletcher-berry/cubers/README.md

   - Install MySql.data.core from Nuget
   - Set up a MySql database to store data.
 Schema for DB is in schema.sql.
   - (optional) Add sample data.
 Run inserts.sql.
+  - In appsettings.json, set the database connection string to connect to your database. (change the password)
 - set up front end
   - cd to front end directory
   - npm install
+  - in src/environments/environment.ts set the server address to the address of the running back end
 - run with 'ng serve'